The tracking detector of the FASER experiment: Tracker stations

 The three tracker stations are mounted into the FASER detector with an aluminum structure (AW-5083) called the {\em backbone} as shown in \cref{f:backbone-CAD}.
-Each station is fixed to the backbone via an aluminum support interface (\cref{f:station-interface}) with six M6 screws and two locating pins.
+Each station is fixed to the backbone via an aluminum station interface (\cref{f:station-interface}) with six M6 screws and two locating pins.
 The backbone has been CNC machined in one go for what concerns its key parts (stations interface areas, pin holes) to optimize the final precision.
 It has been assembled at the University of Geneva and surveyed by the CERN group to check its overall flatness, parallelism and straightness.
 The survey results show a \SI{0.13}{\milli\metre} flatness over the three station interfaces, each one being \SI{0.04}{\milli\metre} without load and \SI{0.10}{\milli\metre} when loaded with the station weight.

 The backbone is the primary global mechanical structure of the tracker as it links together the three stations.
-It allowed for an easy handling and transportation (\cref{f:backbone-transport}), and serves as a reference structure for the tracker alignment.
-The backbone is then supported by the first and second magnet cylinders via clamps (\cref{f:tracker-CAD,f:tracker-photo}).
+It allows for an easy handling and transportation (\cref{f:backbone-transport}), and serves as a reference structure for the tracker alignment.
+The backbone is then supported by the first and second short magnet cylinders via clamps (\cref{f:tracker-CAD,f:tracker-photo}).
+The clamp system is a small mechanism that is bolted onto the magnet cylinders and allows some angular movements of the backbone (and thus the tracker stations) with respect to the magnetic field.
+This angular tuning is the only degree of freedom in view of the tracker station positioning during the survey by the CERN group.
+One clamp gives precise positioning along the $z$-axis by means of a locating pin, while the second one provides the alignment with respect to the $x$-axis with some dedicated slotted holes.